What Is Financial Literacy — Explained Simply for Beginners

 In summary

 Financial literacy is the practical knowledge of how money works in everyday life — how income flows, how debt accrues, how savings grow, how credit is measured, how investing functions at a basic level.
-It is not a finished destination.
-It is a small, gradually-built base of understanding that makes every later money decision a bit clearer than the one before it.
+It isn't a finished destination.
+It's a small, gradually-built base of understanding that makes every later money decision a bit clearer than the one before it.

 Sources